- Induction of labour is when your doctor or midwife starts the labour process artificially.

 - There are some risks if you have an induced labour, and not all induction methods will work for everyone.

-What is an induced labour?
+What is induction of labour?

-When is induced labour recommended?
+When is an induction of labour recommended?

-- you are overdue (more than 41 weeks pregnant)
+- you are overdue (41 to 42 weeks pregnant)

 - there is a concern the placenta is not working as it should

-- the baby is making fewer movements, showing changes in its heart rate, or not growing well
+- the baby is making fewer movements, showing changes in its heart rate or not growing well

 - Why do I need an induction?